 As Stacy Issacs puts it, this Borscht with beef is a deliciously healing classic soup filled with beets, cabbage, and beef.
 It’s kind of a cross between a hearty beef stew and a cabbage soup.
 It is amazing and even non-beet-lovers will ask for a second helping.
 Stacy is a writer and the creator of Kitchen Of Youth, where she marries two of her passions: her professional cooking career and the healing of Traditional Chinese Medicine (TCM).
 Find our full interview with her here.

 Stacy Issacs, a professional chef with a Master’s degree in Oriental Medicine, features this French onion-type broth, bumped up with all of the traditional chicken soup ingredients.
 It’s filled with garlic, onions, and other foods that boost immunity.
 It’s the most delicious germ killer you’ll ever have.

 This recipe is perfect for spring, when detoxes and cleanses are most encouraged from a Chinese medicine lens.
 Sara Buttanshaw, an acupuncture student and holistic facialist, uses this kale soup for blood nourishment and liver support.
 Check out our full interview with her here.

 In this recipe, Sara Buttanshaw, an acupuncture student and holistic facialsit, talks about how mushrooms are amazing!
 Each different type of mushroom its own set of different healing properties!
 You can use any mushroom in this.
-She uses dark chestnut mushrooms as that are grows local to her right now.
+She uses dark chestnut mushrooms as that grow local to her.
 Why not try a few types of mushroom all together?
 Fresh or dried.
 Shiitake for brain function, Reishi to lower blood pressure, or Lion’s Mane for focus and anxiety!
 Click in to check out our full interview with Sarah!